Who am I ?

 - Sandip Kalsy and Matthias Menz both work at Weta Digital.
 Their amazing masterclass on cinematography had a major influence on me.

 - Barbara Meyers was the Lighting Supervisor on Planet 51 at Ilion Animation Studio.
-She gave me my first job in the industry and taught me about the “Top Light”.
+She gave me my first job in the industry and taught me about the “top Light”.

-- Alfonso Caparrini was my lead on “Planet 51” and is now working at Pixar Animation Studios.
+- Alfonso Caparrini was my lead on “Planet 51″ and is now working at Pixar Animation Studios.
 He was the first to teach me how to shape a character and to light a shot.

 - Craig Welsh was my Lighting Supervisor on “Lego Batman” at Animal Logic.
 His dedication, generosity and love of cinematography made this movie a memorable experience.
-His blog is the best thing I have ever read on our industry.
+His blog is the best thing I have ever read in our industry.

 - Grant Freckelton was Production Designer on “Lego Batman” and he just blew me away with his genius vision.